compTAG/student-resources/policies/ai-policy.md

 - Journal and conference requirements vary, so be sure to check if you are allowed to use AI images or not.
-- LLMs are faster at creating flyers for outreach events, and sketches as placeholders for figures in papers (although hand drawn sketches are always acceptable).
+- LLMs are faster at creating flyers for outreach events and sometimes quick-sketches of figures in papers before time is spent to make the real figure (hand drawn-sketches are always acceptable as placeholders too).
 - To avoid potential copyright issues, its recommended to use a hand drawn draft as input to the AI tool